Create your best hormone health with East Asian medicine (a guide).

 What you can do:

-Eat to Nourish and Heal: foods and herbs that help reduce blood stagnation such as turmeric, cinnamon, basil, spearmint, chives, garlic, scallion, leek, ginger, eggplant, kohlrabi, rosemary, mustard greens, vinegar, increase your consumption of foods high in Omega-3 fatty acids such as flax seeds, chia seeds, salmon, sardines, anchovies, and walnuts
+Eat to Nourish and Heal: foods and herbs that help reduce blood stagnation, such as turmeric, cinnamon, basil, spearmint, chives, garlic, scallion, leek, ginger, eggplant, kohlrabi, rosemary, mustard greens, and vinegar.
+Increase your consumption of foods high in Omega-3 fatty acids, such as flax seeds, chia seeds, salmon, sardines, anchovies, and walnuts

 Supplements to consider: systemic/proteolytic enzymes, fish oil